Warfare in pre-colonial Philippines

 Interstate warfare was practiced in the Philippines prior to Spanish colonization.

-Background

-In the pre-colonial era, the Filipinos had their own forces, divided between the islands, each one with its own ruler.
-These forces were called Sandigs ("Guards"), Kawal ("Knights"), and Tanods.
-As well as military operations, the forces provided policing and coastal watching functions.

 Tactics and strategies

 The tactics and strategies prevalent during the Philippines' early historic period were shaped by the archipelagic nature of the islands.

 Raiding and coastal defense

 Participating in land and sea raids were an essential part of the duties of the timawa and maharlika.
 These raids, locally known as pangangayaw, are usually regular annual expeditions undertaken by the community (similar to the Vikings) against enemies and enemies of their allies.
 Participation and conduct in raids and other battles were recorded permanently by the timawa and the tumao in the form of tattoos on their bodies, hence the Spanish name for them—pintados (literally "the painted ones").

 Scorched earth tactics

 The Rajahnate of Cebu fought against the Moro pirates, known as magalos (literally "destroyers of peace"), from Mindanao.
 The islands the rajahnate was in, were collectively known as Pulua Kang Dayang or Kangdaya (literally "[the islands] which belong to Daya").

 Sri Lumay was noted for his strict policies in defending against Moro raiders and slavers from Mindanao.
 His use of scorched earth tactics to repel invaders gave rise to the name Kang Sri Lumayng Sugbo (literally "that of Sri Lumay's great fire") to the town, which was later shortened to Sugbo ("scorched earth").